broadinstitute/pooled-cell-painting-profiling-recipe/0.preprocess-sites/README.md

 ## Step 2 - Process Cells

-This step will process all CellProfiler single cell features across all imaging sites.
+This step combines all CellProfiler single cell features measured in all compartments across all imaging sites.
 We output two text files including cell metadata and cell count summary.

 ## Step 3 - Visualize Summary